kingparra/hpfp/05_-_types/notes.rst

     to help you get a sense of their meaning intuitively before chasing down links on wikipedia.

-    I stolen this section from `John Chandler Burnhams detailed notes on HPFP
+    I stole this section from `John Chandler Burnhams detailed notes on HPFP
     <https://www.johnchandlerburnham.com/ projects/hpfp/05/>`_.

     +------------+---------------+------------+---------------+